Lev Yashin: Style of play and accolades

 Considered by many in the sport to be the greatest goalkeeper in the history of the game, Yashin was an imposing presence in goal due to his tall stature, and was highly regarded for his athleticism, agility, positional sense, bravery, and exceptional reflexes, which enabled him to produce acrobatic and spectacular saves.
 Yashin remains the only goalkeeper to have won the Ballon d'Or, in 1963.
 He also stopped 151 penalty kicks during his career, more than any other goalkeeper in history, and kept over 270 clean sheets.
 For his outstanding service to the people and to his country, Yashin was awarded the Order of Lenin in 1967, the highest award of the USSR.

-A vocal and authoritative figure between the posts, Yashin is known for revolutionizing the goalkeeping position: he shouted orders at his defenders, came off his line to intercept crosses, and also ran out to meet onrushing attackers, done at a time when goalkeepers spent the 90 minutes standing in the goal waiting to be called into action.
+A vocal and authoritative figure between the posts, Yashin is known for revolutionising the goalkeeping position: he shouted orders at his defenders, came off his line to intercept crosses, and also ran out to meet onrushing attackers, done at a time when goalkeepers spent the 90 minutes standing in the goal waiting to be called into action.
 Yashin would always organise the defensive game of his team, often so fiercely that even his wife accused him of yelling too much on the pitch.
 He rarely captained his teams, as the later accepted custom of appointing a goalkeeper captain was virtually unheard-of in that era, but his leadership on the field was always evident.
 Yashin was one of the goalkeepers who began the practice of punching balls out in difficult situations instead of trying to catch them.
 Other novel practices he developed were the quick throw of the ball to begin a counterattack, coming out of the penalty area to anticipate danger, and the command and organisation of the defenders – practices now quite common among goalkeepers.
 When asked what his secret was, he would reply that the trick was "to have a smoke to calm your nerves, then toss back a strong drink to tone your muscles."

 In 1994, FIFA established the Lev Yashin Award for the best goalkeeper at the World Cup finals.
 FIFA polls named Yashin as the sole goalkeeper in World Team of the 20th Century.
 World Soccer magazine named him in their 100 Greatest Players of the 20th century.
 Many commentators consider Yashin the best goalkeeper in the history of football, which has resulted in him being chosen to be the goalkeeper in most of the world-all-time teams (including the FIFA World Cup All-Time Team and the FIFA Dream Team).
 In 2020 Yashin was named in the Ballon d'Or Dream Team, a greatest all-time XI.